Sorry, there are no matching results

-It is an industry wide requirement to have Employers’ Liability, Public Liability and Professional Indemnity cover and you are free to approach any roker for a competitive quote.
-At PayStream we have negotiated a low premium with three different levels of cover, Bronze, Silver and Gold.
-If you’re already using one of our limited company services, please contact your dedicated accounts team if you have any further questions.
+It maybe a requirement to have Employers’ Liability, Public Liability and Professional Indemnity cover and you are free to approach any broker for a competitive quote.
+At PayStream we have partnered with Kingsbridge who offer a range of insurances at a discounted rate for PayStream clients.
+If you’re already using one of our accountancy services, please contact your dedicated accounts team if you have any further questions.
 If not and you’d like some more information, give us a call on 0161 929 6000 (option 1).

-To claim mileage you should log details of your daily business travel via our online portal.
+To claim mileage you can log details of your daily business travel via insight, our accounting software.
 The best way is to record the postcodes of where you travelled from and to.
 Petrol receipts should be retained by yourself, if you wish to reclaim VAT.
 If you are staying away from home on business for the night, you may claim a Personal Incidental Expenses (PIEs) allowance of £5 per night for which receipts are not required.
 All other expenses should be supported by an original receipt.
-To allow us to work out your company and Personal Tax Liabilities, you should submit your expenses via our online portal and keep the original receipts.
+To allow us to work out your company and Personal Tax Liabilities, you can submit your expenses via our accounting software and keep the original receipts.

-When you submit your timesheet to PayStream you should clearly state the expenses that need to be included on the invoice.
+To enable us to effectively calculate your accounts, please clearly state any expenses that need to be included on the invoice.
 Your agency or client may require the original receipts along with a claim form.
-You should include the expenses in you online claim.
+You should include the expenses in your online claim.

-Your PSC Insight portal will update daily to advise you of your current available to draw and taxes to retain figure.
-PayStream can also produce and send you an income statement which shows the amount of money available to withdraw each week or month having calculated your tax liabilities.
-Ultimately it is up to you how much you take out of your company bank.
-However if you’re not already using our limited company services and you’d like some more information, call us on 0161 929 6000 (option 1).
+Insight, our accounting software will update daily to advise you of your current profit and and taxes figure.
+PayStream can also produce and send you regular managements accounts which detail the profit and loss account for the company as well as the balance sheet showing your tax liabilities.
+Ultimately it is up to you how much you take from the business as salary and when and how much profits you pay yourself as the shareholder from the company.
+However if you’re not already using our accountancy services and you’d like some more information, call us on 0161 929 6000 (option 1).

-PayStream will advise you when payments are due for taxes and National Insurance; we will detail how much is due, when and how to make the payment.
+PayStream will advise you when payments are due for taxes; we will detail how much is due, when and how to make the payment.
 We will always email you the details so you can make the payment.
-However if you’re not already using our limited company services and you’d like some more information, call us on 0161 929 6000 (option 1).
+However if you’re not already using our accountancy services and you’d like some more information, call us on 0161 929 6000 (option 1).

-All directors have to submit a Self Assessment tax return.
-You will be sent a P60, P11D and dividend summary to enable you to submit the form by the statutory deadline, if you require PayStream can provide the service for you.
+If you have received dividends from your business you will be required to submit a Self Assessment tax return.
+You will require any P60's, P11D's and a dividend summary to enable you to submit the form by the statutory deadline, if you require PayStream can provide the service for you.
 If interested please contact your dedicated accounts team.
-If you’re not already using our limited company services and you’d like some more information, call us on 0161 929 6000 (option 1) or you can complete a form here.
+If you’re not already using our accountancy services and you’d like some more information, call us on 0161 929 6000 (option 1) or you can complete a form here.

 Depending on the level of income you receive you may have some tax to pay on dividends.
-All individuals are entitled to receive £2,000 of dividends tax free, dividends within the basic rate tax band are taxed at 7.5% and within the higher rate tax band are taxed at 32.5%.
-Within the PayStream portal you will have access to a personal tax calculator which gives you an estimate of your personal tax liability.
-However if you’re not already using our limited company services and you’d like some more information, call us on 0161 929 6000 (option 1).
+All individuals are entitled to receive £1,000 of dividends tax free, dividends within the basic rate tax band are taxed at 8.75% and within the higher rate tax band are taxed at 33.75%.
+Within insight, our accounting software, you will have access to a personal tax calculator which gives you an estimate of your personal tax liability.
+However if you’re not already using our accountancy services and you’d like some more information, call us on 0161 929 6000 (option 1).

 The Flat Rate scheme is an alternative method to account for VAT where a company does not reclaim VAT on expenses but instead pays VAT to HMRC at a lower flat rate percentage, accounting for VAT in this way usually means a lesser admin burden for the company.